Applying for a masters degree course

 All applications for taught postgraduate degrees use our online process – but you might need to include extra material, depending on your circumstances and which degree you want to study.
 Read on to find out more.

-Please note that our taught postgraduate programmes are now closed for 2020 entry.
 Applications are now open for 2021 entry on the following courses:

 - MA Broadcast Journalism